 If you have one Chinese fringe plant, the chances are that you'll want another, or maybe you want to propagate more plants for friends or neighbors.
 Propagating Loropetalum isn't difficult.
 You can use seeds or else take cuttings.

-You can also propagate Chinese fringe plant by taking cuttings.
-Take 4 to 6 inch tip cuttings in summer.
-Plant them in moist potting soil and apply bottom heat until the first roots appear.
+You can also propagate Chinese fringe plant by taking stem cuttings.
+Take 4- to 6-inch tip cuttings in summer, and remove the leaves from the lower stems.
+Press the bare stems in moist potting soil and apply bottom heat until the first roots appear.
+Make sure to avoid propagating patent-protected cultivar, which is an illegal practice.